 China’s government also defended itself against reports of serious human rights offenses last year, rejecting concerns from U.N. experts that at least 1 million ethnic Muslim Uighurs were being detained, re-educated and indoctrinated in Xinjiang, a semi-autonomous region of northwestern China with high desert plains and mountain ranges.

-Foreign Ministry spokesman Lu Kang had blamed the allegations on a smear campaign of “anti-China forces” and foreign media taking political aim at China’s standing.
-The region is rich in oil and natural gas and borders seven other Central Asia nations.
+Foreign Ministry spokesman Lu Kang had blamed the allegations on a smear campaign waged by “anti-China forces” and foreign media taking political aim at China’s standing.
+The region is rich in oil and natural gas, and borders seven other Central Asia nations.

 Human rights activists and scholars have estimated that at least 1 million people are effectively imprisoned in secret “counter-extremism” internment or political “re-education” and indoctrination camps in Xinjiang.